hkzlab/pontag/README.md

 ### Extra Header
 The board supports some special options that can be toggled via external header, shorting the corrisponding pin to GND.

-* **Pin 1**: If shorted, forces the use of the simple Microsoft protocol (2 buttons, no wheel), regardless of what is stored in the EEPROM.
-* **Pin 2**: If jumpered, the board will skip the PS/2 intellimouse wheel activation sequence
-* **Pin 3**: The board will enter debug mode, and start printing debug strings on the serial port.
+* **Pin 1**: The board will enter debug mode, and start printing debug strings on the serial port.
 It will NOT work as a mouse.
+* **Pin 2**: If jumpered, the board enter power save mode after 2 minutes of mouse inactivity.
+* **Pin 3**: If shorted, forces the use of the simple Microsoft protocol (2 buttons, no wheel), regardless of what is stored in the EEPROM.
+* **Pin 4**: If jumpered, the board will skip the PS/2 intellimouse wheel activation sequence. (**not exposed on board 1.0 !!!**)

 ## Supported protocols
 PONTAG emulates a Microsoft 3-buttons Wheel serial mouse by default and transmits the `0x4D 0x5A 0x40 0x00 0x00 0x00` detection string when RTS signal is toggled.